PlanktoScope/PlanktoScope/docs/assembly_guide.md

 - Super glue
 - Standoffs (M2.5), M3 screws and nuts

 Make sure you have your screwdriver kit, soldering iron, and components ready.
-Also, remember to flash the Planktonscope image disk on the SD card before installing the Raspberry Pi.
+Also, remember to flash the PlanktoScope image disk on the SD card before installing the Raspberry Pi.

 If you are not familiar with any process, such as soldering, tapping, or wiring, try and familiarize yourself with the topics first.